This article is part of a Don’t Throw It Out! series on how to preserve fresh foods and avoid food waste.

 Corn on the cob: Store unhusked corn in the vegetable bin or a plastic bag with holes (or left open) in the refrigerator up to two days.
 Corn is best prepared the day it is picked and is very easy to preserve by drying or freezing.

 Eggplant: Store eggplant loose in the vegetable bin or a plastic bag with holes (or left open) in the refrigerator up to two days.
-Before preserving eggplant by drying or freezing, pretreat for browning.
+Before preserving eggplant by drying or freezing, treat it to keep it from browning.
 Dip prepared sliced or cubed eggplant in 1 quart water with 1/4 cup lemon juice or 1½ teaspoons vinegar and 1½ teaspoons salt; drain thoroughly before preserving.

-Green snap beans: Store all fresh beans (green, yellow or purple) wrapped in paper or cloth towels in the vegetable bin or plastic bag in the refrigerator up five days.
+Green snap beans: Store all fresh beans wrapped in paper or cloth towels in the vegetable bin or plastic bag in the refrigerator up five days.
 Layering beans in paper or cloth towels will help extend their shelf life.

-Lettuce and greens, including lettuce and collards: Discard any bruised or wilted leaves.
-Store greens in plastic bags in the refrigerator, up to two days for leafy greens and one week for lettuce heads.
-If salad greens begin to wilt, make cream of lettuce soup recipe.
+Lettuce and other greens: Discard any bruised or wilted leaves.
+Store greens in plastic bags in the refrigerator.
+If salad greens begin to wilt, make creamy lettuce soup recipe.

 Okra: Store okra in a brown paper bag or wrapped in paper or cloth toweling in the vegetable bin or in plastic bags with holes (or left open) in the refrigerator up to three days.

-Green onions: Stand fresh green onions or scallions in a container with the roots in an inch of water and covered loosely with plastic and store in the refrigerator up to one week, or wrap a bunch in paper or cloth towels and store in the vegetable bin or in a plastic bags in the refrigerator up to five days.
+Green onions: Stand fresh green onions or scallions in a container with the roots in an inch of water and cover loosely with plastic.
+Store in the refrigerator up to one week, or wrap a bunch in paper or cloth towels and store in the vegetable bin or in a plastic bag in the refrigerator up to five days.

 Peppers (sweet bell): Store peppers in the vegetable bin or plastic bag with holes (or left open) in the refrigerator up to one week.
 You can use or preserve peppers raw or after roasting and peeling.